Investing Explained Simply

 Not only are economic downturns a normal part of the market cycle, but they are a necessary and healthy part of the market cycle.
 Economic downturns are a feature not a bug.

-The same way forest fires are necessary to clear out the dead wood and provide fertile ground for the strongest and most resilient trees to thrive, is the same way economic downturns are necessary to clear out the dead wood and provide fertile ground for the strongest and most resilient entities to thrive.
+The same way forest fires are necessary to clear out the dead wood and provide fertile ground for the strongest and most resilient trees to thrive, is the same way economic downturns are necessary to clear out the dead wood and provide fertile ground for the strongest and most resilient businesses to thrive.
 In other words, economic downturns are a mechanism that markets use to autocorrect.

 Law Of Diffusion Of Innovation